unplugin/unplugin-imagemin/README.md

 ###### Features

-- 🦾 High Performance based on squoosh with rust & wasm
+- 🦾 High Performance based on squoosh
 - ✨ Multiple picture formats can be configured
 - 🪐 Compress the code at build time
 - 🌈 You can convert different picture types at build time